-If the pipes or pump stations are to be installed in areas prone to high groundwater conditions, buoyancy of the pipe and pump stations must be taken into consideration.
+If the pipes are to be installed in areas prone to high groundwater conditions, buoyancy of the pipe must be taken into consideration.

 10. Septic Tank Decommissioning

 Upon connection of the building sewer to the public sewer, existing septic tanks and cesspools shall be pumped and completely filled with suitable material under the supervision and inspection of the Town of Dighton Health Department or shall be removed.
 Under no circumstances shall septic or cesspool wastes be discharged to a public sewer.
 Verification of septic tank and cesspool abandonment shall be submitted in writing by the licensed drain layer or contractor to the Board of Sewer Commissioners.